mathnet/mathnet-numerics/README.markdown

 Math.NET Numerics is an opensource **numerical library for .Net, Silverlight and Mono**.

 Math.NET Numerics is the numerical foundation of the Math.NET project, aiming to provide methods and algorithms for numerical computations in science, engineering and every day use.
-Covered topics include special functions, linear algebra, probability models, random numbers, interpolation, integral transforms and more.
+Covered topics include special functions, linear algebra, probability models, random numbers, interpolation, integral transforms (FFT) and more.

 Math.NET Numerics is the result of merging [dnAnalytics](http://dnanalytics.codeplex.com/) with [Math.NET Iridium](http://www.mathdotnet.com/Iridium.aspx) and is intended to replace both.
 It targets Microsoft .Net 4.0, Silverlight 4 and Mono, and in addition to purely managed implementations will also support native hardware optimization (MKL, ATLAS).